The question is often posed, does SEO impact PPC?

 Common Attributes Of High-Quality Landing Pages

-PPC platforms, like their counterparts the organic search engines, both utilize spiders to crawl landing pages.
-Both the on-page ranking factors for organic search, and PPC user experience (UX) assessment score similar landing page attributes positively.
+PPC platforms and their integral organic search engine both utilize spiders to crawl landing pages.
+The ranking signals used for organic search, and PPC quality score assessment share similar characteristics.

 PPC platforms assess landing pages using multiple attributes as part of assigning a quality score definition.
-The following list might seem a bit daunting.
-But actually, it is possible for a PPC platform to assess these attributes quickly by utilizing spider and analytics data:
+A PPC platform assesses these attributes quickly by utilizing spider and analytics data:

 - Does the landing page have the keyword?